owen8877/Fa17-convex-optimization/README.md

 # Overview
-- Final project for 'Convex Optimization'(PKU, 2017-1)
+- Final project of 'Convex Optimization'.
+(PKU, 2017-1)
-- a naive implementation of multiscale transportation simplex method.
+- A naive implementation of multiscale transportation simplex method.